Building a successful business requires more than just understanding customer discovery, go-to-market strategies, legal issues, and raising capital.

 The ability of organizational leaders to successfully create and manage business operations relies heavily on how well they are at developing these necessary processes.
 When organizational leaders take the time to understand and operationalize their business’s functions, they avoid common barriers to success while being able to recover more quickly from unexpected events, while minimizing any potential harm to the communities they serve and damage to their reputations.

-Kim Crayton is a business strategist, the founder of the #causeascene movement, board chair of We Pivot, proud multipotentialite and advocate for diversity, inclusion, and safe spaces in tech.
+Kim Crayton is a business strategist, political economist, the founder of the #causeascene movement, board chair of We Pivot, proud multipotentialite and advocate for diversity, inclusion, and safe spaces in tech.
 She is committed to facilitating and hosting spaces with honest conversations with intentional actions for positive change.

 Kim has years of experience working with learners of all ages, skill level, and abilities and is now using her knowledge to develop technical people, ideas, organizations, and communities.
 She is known for her skills as a problem solver and strategy developer.
 She possesses a unique ability of being able to see the BIG picture while still managing the details.
 She also promotes positive organizational and community change in fun and engaging ways.